science64/Orion/README.md

 # OrionChat

-OrionChat is a *free* web-based chat interface that simplifies interactions with multiple AI model providers.
+OrionChat is a web-based chat interface that simplifies interactions with multiple AI model providers.
 It provides a unified platform for chatting and exploring multiple large language models (LLMs), including:

 - 🛠️ Ollama – An open-source tool for running LLMs locally 🏡